umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/File-Upload/index.md

 `Returns: string`

-Adds an upload field, which allows documents or images to be uploaded to Umbraco
+Adds an upload field, which allows documents or images to be uploaded to Umbraco.

 ## Data Type Definition Example